Inelastic Coupled-Channel Eikonal Scattering: Inelastic coupled-channel eikonal in QFT

 \subsection{Inelasticity effects from amplitudes}

 In this part of the paper we will see a way to incorporate inelasticity effects through on-shell amplitudes that involve mass and spin-changing bodies, without ever referring to an action.
-To remain general we will begin by considering a generic vertex with changing degrees of freedom which we write as
+To remain general we will begin by considering a generic vertex with changing degrees of freedom which we write as~\footnote{Similar inelastic amplitudes were studied in the context of Supergravity theories, where a dilaton is transformed into a Ramond-Ramond field~\cite{KoemansCollado:2018hss}.
+(See also~\cite{DiVecchia:2023frv} for off-diagonal transitions in the context of string theory).
+We thank Paolo di Vecchia for the discussion on this topic.}

 Let us explain this expression.
 First of all we note that the off-diagonal effective coupling $g_{\rma\rmb}(w)$ (represented as a non-fundamental interaction by the blue blob in the figure) is in principle energy dependent and will have to be matched.
 However, we will see that for the class of diagrams we are discussing here only the combination $|g_{\rma \rmb}(w)|^2 \rho(w)$ appears, and this can be matched to the results of \cite{Aoude:2023fdm}.
 Next, above we introduced the symbol